Softwire/LochNessBuilder/README.md

 # LochNessBuilder

 LochNessBuilder is a C# Test Object Builder library to automate and commonise creation of objects for tests.
+Support all modern versions of .NET Framework, Core and Standard.
+See ['.NET Version targets'](#net-version-targets) below for more details.

 The intended/recommended usage, is that you define one (or a small number) of default builders for each major objects in your domain.
 Then, in individual tests or test classes, you use that default builder and apply further configurations **only** to those additional properties that you *actively* care about in those specific tests.